"Procession Before War Dance", Ernest Spybuck Credit: National Museum of the American Indian, Smithsonian Institution (02/5735).

 Absentee Shawnee Tribe of Indians of Oklahoma

-The Absentee Shawnee Tribe is primarily located in the heart of central Oklahoma with approximately 4,723 members who live in all parts of the world as of as of December 31, 2024.
+The Absentee Shawnee Tribe is primarily located in the heart of central Oklahoma with approximately 4,723 members who live in all parts of the world as of December 31, 2024.
 Our tribal government complex is located in Shawnee, Oklahoma.
 Our logo features Tecumseh, a Shawnee warrior and visionary leader, who worked to unite tribes in a common homeland where Indians could live under their own laws and leaders.
 He died in October 1813, in battle near the area of present day Thamesville, in Toronto, Canada.
 The LI-SI-WI-NWI in our logo means “Among the Shawnee”

 Latest Announcements & Upcoming Events